una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] The Girl with The Dragon Tattoo
 - [ ] No Place to Hide -- Glen Greenwald
 - [ ] The Drunken Botanist -- Amy Stewart
-- [ ] What If: Serious Scientific Answers to Absurd Hypothetical Questions -- Randall Munroe
 - [ ] Decisive: How to Make Better Choices in Life and Work -- Chip Heath & Dan Heath
 - [ ] The Art of Asking -- Amanda Palmer
 - [ ] Alan Turing -- Andrew Hodges